Many organizations incorrectly assume that a team of security experts can protect the other 99% of the company’s workforce.

 Educating the work-force requires different approaches depending on the specific needs of the target group.
 For example, it makes sense to run all newcomers through a basic security program with information on common social engineering attacks like phishing or malware, introducing them to secure behavior expectations, and how to report an incident.

-Security teams should also consider collecting feedback after training to ensure the continuous improvement of the education program.
+Security teams should also consider collecting feedback after a training to ensure the continuous improvement of the education program.

 Secure Development Lifecycle